yogimogi/yodf/README.md

 ### Installation

 **pip install yodf** will install the library.
 Only dependency it has is _numpy_.
-Samples provided in examples folder also have dependency on _matplotlib_.
+Samples provided in examples folder also have dependency on _matplotlib_ and _scipy_.

 ### Basic usage